tlourey/tlourey.github.io/pages/netgear-m4300-cli.md

   * Type `exit` to go back to enable level
 * vlan database:
   * Type `vlan database` to edit the VLAN Database.
 Can only be done from enable level, not configure
+* stack level:
+  * Type: `stack` to go to stack level must be in configure level
   * Type `exit` to exit

 Help: